camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/github-webhook.md

 2. Change its template to a GitHub Webhook.
 3. Fill in all required properties.
 4. Complete your BPMN diagram.
-5. Deploy it to your Camunda 8 instance.
+5. Deploy it to your Camunda Platform 8 instance.

 ## Make your GitHub Webhook Connector for receiving messages executable